BryanShin5/CS506-Fall2025-Project/README.md

 ## Test Plan
 - **Training set:** Data from September 20th – October 20th.
 - **Test set:** Reserve data starting from November 20th as a holdout.

-## How to reproduce:
-- run make setup in the terminal.
-Will create a virtual environment.
-- Then run .venv\Scripts\activate
-- run make enable-widgets
-- run make notebook.
-This will open up the notebook server.

 ## Observations:
 - The shape of the player count curve repeated in a daily basis, yet not in clicker games like Banana and Bongo Cat.
 The curve was totally unpredictable there, which is a reason to note whether it is a clicker game or not.